nileshkha/CeXDatabaseDeployment/README.md

-# CeXDatabaseDeployment
+# CeX Database Deployment Repo
-This repository will act as CeX Database source control and versioning and will be used in Deployment and releases
+This repository contains the Database Script code for automated database deployment and acts as Database schema source control.